-- 1. GMD Division Director determines that one or more of the above Unique Circumstances exists. - 2.
-Notice of the GMD-initiated Match Waiver is provided to affected subrecipients via email communication. - 3.
-GMD will notify subrecipients on an individual basis the dollar amount and percentage amount of the Match Waiver, along with the effective dates (start, end) via GMD VOCA Match Waiver Determination Letter. - 4.
-Subrecipients will modify their budgets in Intelligrants to reflect the information in the Match Waiver Determination Letter and save the Match Waiver Determination Letter under Attachments. - 5.
-Grants Program Branch Manager will update the Performance Measurement Tool (PMT) System to reflect the Match Waiver in the Subgrant Award Report (SAR) and make any necessary adjustments. - 6.
-GMD will submit to OVC the match waiver spreadsheet, using the OVC template, showing all active waivers approved in a federal fiscal year; and determination letters no later than 90 calendar days after the fiscal year end.
+1. GMD Division Director determines that one or more of the above Unique Circumstances exists or acts in accordance with section 3(b) of the VOCA Fix Act of 2021.

+- 2. Notice of the GMD-initiated Match Waiver is provided to affected subrecipients via email communication or the Guidelines and Instructions document if the match waiver shall cover the entirety of a funding opportunity. - 3.
+GMD shall notify subrecipients on an individual basis of the dollar amount and percentage amount of the Match Waiver, along with the effective dates (start, end) via GMD VOCA Match Waiver Determination Letter. - 4.
+Subrecipients shall modify their budgets in Intelligrants to reflect the information in the Match Waiver Determination Letter, and save the Match Waiver Determination Letter under Attachments.
+Subrecipients may elect to decline match waivers initiated by GMD. - 5.
+GMD shall update the Performance Measurement Tool (PMT) System to reflect the Match Waiver in the Subgrant Award Report (SAR) and make any necessary adjustments. - 6.
+GMD will submit to OVC the match waiver spreadsheet, using the OVC template, showing all active waivers approved in a federal fiscal year; and determination letters no later than 120 calendar days after the fiscal year end.